-This wholesome and nutritious curry is Vegan and Gluten free.
+This wholesome and nutritious Misal is Vegan and Gluten free.
 Sultry Indian spices and delectable toppings and garnishes make this recipe simply irresistible.
-Traditionally Misal is served with Pav (dinner rolls)

 I am including electric pressure cooker (Instant pot ) and stove top instructions to make Instant Pot Misal.
 You can also make it on the stove top.
 I often serve this one pot meal at parties and needless to say, it is superstar crowd pleaser.

 Misal Paav is a traditional heirloom dish.
 So every city in Maharashtra has it’s unique and peculiar way of tweaking the recipe.
 This popular food is served by street vendors across Maharashtra State in India,

-Growing up in Pune, India, there often was a friendly competition between the street vendors about whose Misal is the best.
+Growing up in Pune, there often was a friendly competition between the street vendors about whose Misal is the best.
 Typically Puneri Misal is served with Pohe (flattened rice).
 It’s comparatively milder in taste.
 Mumbai or Bombay Misal combines all of the regional styles.

 Kolhapuri Misal is bright red and the spiciest of all.
 It’s not for the faint hearted for sure.
 The oil based gravy called “Tarri” is often spiced with extra hot red chilies to bring out the spice.
 Nashik Misal often served along Papad (thin crisp lentil wafer) instead of bread.

 You can serve Misal along with plain yogurt (curd) to tone down the spice level.
 Dahi Misal can be served as a curry along with rice or roti for dinner.

-Misal is essentially Sprouted Lentil Curry.
+Misal is essentially a Sprouted Lentil Curry.
 It is also called “USAL“.
 You make it with ample liquid gravy called “Kat ,Tarri or Rassa”